REFUSING DUI TESTING IN PA

 Under Pennsylvania's implied consent law, in connection with obtaining a driver's license, drivers are required to consent to a blood draw, breath test or urine test upon request by a member of law enforcement.
 You may also be asked to submit to additional testing both before and after your arrest, including Field Sobriety tests, a Portable Breath Test, or to be evaluated by a Drug Recognition Expert.

-In order to ask you to submit to a field sobriety test, police must have probable cause to believe that you have driven a vehicle under the influence of alcohol or drugs.
+In order to ask you to submit to field sobriety tests, police must have probable cause to believe that you have driven a vehicle under the influence of alcohol or drugs.
+You may refuse to take a field sobriety test.
 Typically, after administering field sobriety tests, the police will place you under arrest and transport you to a hospital for a blood draw, or to their station for a breathalyzer test.

 At the hospital, a nurse will draw vials of blood from your arm, seal it, and provide it to police as evidence.
-If asked to submit to a breath test, the police will ask you to blow into a breathalyzer machine, which measures the alcohol concentration in your alveolar blood.
+If asked to submit to a breath test, the police will first have you undergo an “observation period,” to make sure you don’t vomit or consume food or alcohol that could impact the test results.
+After the conclusion of the 20 minute observation period, the intoxilyzer operator will ask you to blow into a breathalyzer machine, which measures the alcohol concentration in your breath as measured through alveolar blood.
 With a breath test, you will be required to blow into the device twice, with the lower of the two readings being used as evidence of your intoxication.

 If you refuse to submit to a blood or breath test as required, you will be subject to an automatic drivers license suspension of 12 months for a first offense, and for 18 months if you have a prior DUI conviction or have refused testing in the past.
 Unlike a standard license suspension for a DUI conviction, a refusal suspension will go into effect quickly, as the police officer is required to send paperwork to PennDOT after your arrest.
 You will lose your license even if you are never charged with DUI, or if you beat your DUI case.